Kitchen witch spells, herbs and magical recipes

-How to be a kitchen witch – a guide to hearth magic, getting crafty and cooking up simply delicious spells.
+How to be a kitchen witch – a guide to hearth magic, getting crafty and cooking up simply delicious spells and rituals using herbs and lore.

 What is a kitchen witch?
 And what is hearth magic?